 The Code of Practice states that the board of directors should take into account the sustainability of the company's objectives, strategies and risk profiles.
 NCGB's objective in this regard is to ensure that considerations of sustainability are closely linked with the company's activities and value creation.
-The Code of Practice thus goes further than the Accounting Act, which requires that companies inter alia provide information on matters relating to the environment, social issues, the working environment, equality and non-discrimination, respect for human rights, and anti-corruption and bribery.
+The Code of Practice thus goes further than the Accounting Act, which requires that companies inter alia provide information on matters relating to the environment, social issues, the working environment, equality and non-discrimination, respect for human rights, and anti-corruption and bribery It is for the board of directors to identify and assess which aspects of sustainability are relevant to the company.